How to get a temporary supply of prescription drugs

 A temporary supply or a "transition fill" gives you and your doctor or other health care provider time to change to another drug or to file a request to have Priority Health cover the drug for you.

-Before learning how to request a temporary supply of your non-covered prescription, first find out if you're eligible.
+Before receiving a temporary supply of your non-covered prescription, first, find out if you're eligible.